 Adjusted Basel PD/LGD/EAD approach

-Financial institutions often use Basel PD/LGD/EAD approach as a starting point in ECL calculation, which is then adjusted to meet IFRS 9 requirements.
-A simplified illustration is presented in this example.
+Financial institutions commonly use the Basel PD/LGD/EAD approach as a basis for ECL calculation, making adjustments as necessary to comply with IFRS 9 requirements.
+A simplified example of this approach is provided here.

 Reasonable and supportable information